mmcintyre1/its-my-notes/notes/tech_books/fundamentals-of-software-architecture.md

 - might have a monolithic presentation layer, either embedded within the core system or as a layer on top

 **plug-in component**
-- standalone, independent components that contain specialized processing, additional features, and custom code meant to extend or enahnce the core system
+- standalone, independent components that contain specialized processing, additional features, and custom code meant to extend or enhance the core system
 - can also be used to isolate highly volatile code
 - components should have no dependencies between them (other than core system)
 - runtime plug-ins can be managed through frameworks without needing to redeploy system (Open Service Gateway Initiative, Penrose, Jigsaw (Java) or Prism (.NET))